 Provided you have a faculty appointment and have secured a Temple Owl Card, you may use Temple University Libraries' database.
 If you do not have a faculty appointment with an Owl Card, then you do not have access to Temple's databases.
 For more information about faculty status, please contact J. Robert Beck, MD, Chief Academic Officer.

 Temple has a journal article that you don't have.
 Can I get it for free?

-*Temple reserves the right to reject our interlibrary loan requests on the basis of licensing restrictions.
+Please note that Temple reserves the right to reject any interlibrary loan request on the basis of license restrictions.

 If I visit a Temple Library, can I use their resources?

-The Ginsburg Health Sciences Library is located at 3500 N. Broad Street (N.W. corner of Broad and Tioga Streets).
-FCCC personnel may visit this library to access Temple's health sciences resources but are not permitted to borrow books.
-ID is required to enter the building.
+The Ginsburg Health Sciences Library is located at 3500 N. Broad Street, at the northwest corner of Broad and Tioga Streets.
+Fox Chase personnel may visit Ginsburg library to access its resources but they are not permitted to borrow books.
+Visitors must present proper identification to access the building.